 Per order of the Selectmen a new, quieter, more efficient heating system was

-installed in the new constructed basement.
-Funding for this project was provided
+installed in the newly constructed basement.
+Funding for this project was

 2015-2016: Rehabilitation of the First Floor